-The Western Plains Wind Farm will include around 11 wind turbines on the "Western Plains" property north-west of Stanley.
+The Western Plains Wind Farm will include up to 13 wind turbines on the "Western Plains" property north-west of Stanley.
 Epuron has been measuring wind speeds on the property for many years and the high wind speeds, together with very low turbulence, provide an excellent resource for wind farm development.

 The project will connect to the existing Port Latta substation via a new 22 or 33 kilovolt powerline primarily located within the existing road easement.
 The power generated would then supply the energy consumption in Tasmania, allowing hydro power generators to ramp down and save water during windy periods.
 This will support Tasmania becoming the 'battery of the nation' due to its ability to easily store hydro power for times when it is most needed.

 The Western Plains property is located some distance from Stanley, meaning the visual impact from the seaside town will be minimal.
 The property is currently cleared and used for cattle grazing, and the lack of nearby neighbours means no noise impacts are expected.
 Epuron is currently assessing the potential for impacts to birds and so far these studies are looking very positive.